MATLAB based language for generating randomized multiple choice questions: Writing Spike-programs

 \subsection{Spike-blocks}

 In this section we explain how to prepare a spike file.
 A spike file consists of a sequence of spike blocks.
 A \emph{spike block} is a text which comes between \emph{spike-brackets} \verb!<<! and \verb!>>!.
 Spike-brackets should be placed at the beginning of a line.
 If \verb!<<! or \verb!>>! is found somewhere inside a line, then it is not considered as a spike-bracket.
+The code in a spike-file is executed in a cycle $k$ times, where $k$ is the length of the student-list file.

 There are three types of spike-blocks: text-blocks, data-blocks and question-blocks.
-In their turn question-blocks can be one of the following six types: I, R, T, G, H and V.
+In their turn question-blocks can be one of the following types: I, R, A, B, D, T, G, H and V.

-There are six types of multiple choice questions which \Spike\ can prepare: type I, type R, type T, type G, type H and type V. These letters stand for words ``integer'', ``real'', ``true'', ``generate'' and ``verbatim'' respectively.
-Each question is prepared by a question-block of the appropriate type.

 A question-block has the format {